-If the bus system in Jeju is too complicated and you don’t have an international driver’s license, taking the taxi can be a great option.
+If the bus system in Jeju is too complicated and you don’t have an international driver’s license, taking a taxi can be a great option.
 The basic fare starts from 2,200~3,800 KRW depending on the vehicle of the taxi.
 From 12:00 am to 4:00 am, there is a surcharge, 20% added to the basic fare.

 Taking a taxi on the middle of the road in Jeju Island can be frustrating and tiresome, so our advice is to call a taxi (1,000 KRW but it’s better to ask the fee when calling a taxi) or hire a taxi for a day.